RCB Logo

 • Awarded the Start-up Research Grant, SERB – 2022.

-We are looking for diligent students and recent PhDs to join the group.
-Feel free to contact for the possibilities of joining the lab. training.
-We would be happy to sponsor deserving candidates for Post-Doctoral fellowships such as NPDF, DBT-RA, WOS, INSPIRE Faculty and IA-Early Career Fellowship as long as they are relevant to the lab theme.
+We are looking for diligent and motivated scholars keen to explore cell biology to join the group.
+Feel free to contact for the possibilities of joining the lab for dissertation training if interested in centrosome biology.
+We would be happy to host deserving candidates for Post-Doctoral fellowships such as NPDF, DBT-RA, WOS, INSPIRE Faculty and IA-Early Career Fellowship as long as they are relevant to the lab theme.

 Present and Past Lab Members